furaga/UnityAvartarRetarget/Assets/JustWithJoints/README.md

 ## How to use

-1. Import JustWithJoint.unitypackage
+1. Import JustWithJoints.unitypackage
-2. Open any of scenes in Assets/JustWithJoint/Scenes and run
+2. Open any of scenes in Assets/JustWithJoints/Scenes and run it.
 3. You can find one or more avatars are animating.